jonathanw82/Fan_speed_control/README.md

 ## Overview:
-Fan speed controller for AvonValley farm preparation space air extraction system, with incorporated menu allowing the user to select modes from automatic and manual.
+Fan speed controller for AvonValley farm preparation space air extraction, with incorporated menu allowing the user to select modes from automatic and manual.

-The current controller offers little to no options for control other than 0-100%, the fan is also very noisy, this controller offers a solution to reduce the noise and give the user more control.
+The current controller offers little to no options for control other than 0-100%, the fan is also very noisy, this controller offers a possible solution to reduce the noise and give the user more control.

 ## The users goals of this controller are:
 * An easy to navigate menu.